Crater Lake: Location

 A Native American connection with this area has been traced back to before the eruption of Mount Mazama.
-Archaeologists have found sandals and other artifacts buried under layers of ash, dust, and pumice that predate the eruption approximately 7,700 years ago.
-Crater Lake remains significant to the Klamath Tribes today.
-The Klamath name for the lake is "Giiwas."
+Archaeologists have found sandals and other artifacts buried under layers of ash, dust, and pumice that antedate the eruption roughly 7,700 years ago.
+Crater Lake remains significant to the Klamath tribes today.
+The Klamath name for the lake is Giiwas.

-In June 1853, Isaac Skeeter, while on a mining trip, with John Wesley Hillman and another man were the first non-Native American colonizers to report sighting the lake and he named it "Deep Blue Lake", inspired by Hillman's description of the lake.
+In June 1853, Isaac Skeeter, John Wesley Hillman, and another man were the first non-Native Americans to report sighting the lake, while on a mining trip; Skeeter named it "Deep Blue Lake," inspired by Hillman's description of the site.
 The lake was renamed at least three times, as Blue Lake, Lake Majesty, and finally Crater Lake.

 Dimensions and depth

 The lake is 5 by 6 mi across, with a caldera rim ranging in elevation from 7000 to 8000 ft and an average lake depth of 1148 ft.
 The lake's maximum depth has been measured at 1949 ft, which fluctuates slightly as the weather changes.
-On the basis of maximum depth, Crater Lake is the deepest lake in the United States, the second-deepest in North America (after Great Slave Lake in Canada), and the ninth-deepest lake in the world.
+On the basis of maximum depth, Crater Lake is the deepest lake in the United States, the second-deepest in North America (after Great Slave Lake in Canada), and the eleventh-deepest lake in the world.
 Crater Lake is often cited as the seventh-deepest lake in the world, but this ranking excludes Lake Vostok in Antarctica, which is beneath about 13000 ft of ice, and the recent depth soundings of O'Higgins/San Martín Lake, which is along the border of Chile and Argentina.

 When considering the mean, or average depth of lakes, Crater Lake becomes the deepest lake in the Western Hemisphere and the third-deepest in the world.
 Crater Lake Institute Director and limnologist Owen Hoffman states that "Crater Lake is the deepest, when compared on the basis of average depth among lakes whose basins are entirely above sea level.
 The average depths of Lakes Baikal and Tanganyika are deeper than Crater Lake; however, both have basins that extend below sea level."